Zeigren/bookstack_docker/README.md

 ## Usage

-Use [Docker Compose](https://docs.docker.com/compose/) or [Docker Swarm](https://docs.docker.com/engine/swarm/) to deploy BookStack.
-Supports using either NGINX or Traefik for SSL termination, or don't use SSL at all.
+Use [Docker Compose](https://docs.docker.com/compose/) or [Docker Swarm](https://docs.docker.com/engine/swarm/) to deploy.
+There are examples for using NGINX or Traefik for SSL termination, or don't use SSL at all.

 ## Configuration

 Configuration consists of environment variables in the `.yml` and `.conf` files.

-- bookstack_vhost = The NGINX vhost file for BookStack (templates included, use `bookstack_vhost_ssl` if you're using NGINX for SSL termination)
+- bookstack_nginx.conf = NGINX config file (only needs to be modified if you're using NGINX for SSL termination)
 - Make whatever changes you need to the appropriate `.yml`.
 All environment variables for BookStack can be found in `docker-entrypoint.sh`

 ### Using NGINX for SSL Termination

-- yourdomain.com.crt = The SSL certificate for your domain (you'll need to create/copy this)
+- yourdomain.test.crt = The SSL certificate for your domain (you'll need to create/copy this)
-- yourdomain.com.key = The SSL key for your domain (you'll need to create/copy this)
+- yourdomain.test.key = The SSL key for your domain (you'll need to create/copy this)

 ### [Docker Swarm](https://docs.docker.com/engine/swarm/)